About This Course

-Course Delivery Method*: Online
+Course Delivery Method

 If you are interested in pursuing or developing a professional or voluntary career in the co-operative or social enterprise field, the MSc in Co-operative and Social Enterprise is designed with you in mind.
-It is a part-time course taken over one or two calendar years.
+It is a part-time course taken over two calendar years.

-The main aims are:
+The main aims of this programme are:

-- to equip you for management careers and/or voluntary service at senior level in a wide range of co-operative and social enterprises
+- to equip you for management careers and/or voluntary service at a senior level in a wide range of co-operative and social enterprises

-- to equip you with the knowledge and skills you need to participate meaningfully and effectively at leadership level in the decision-making, management and entrepreneurial processes of co-operative and social enterprises
+- to equip you with the knowledge and skills you need to participate meaningfully and effectively at a leadership level in the decision-making, management and entrepreneurial processes of co-operative and social enterprises

 - to develop your capacity to respond creatively to the needs and problems of the wider community and society, if you are either a voluntary or a salaried practitioner in a co-operative and social enterprise